CABLE-LSM/CABLE/documentation/docs/developer_guide/cheat_sheets.md

 | git pull | Update your local branch with the state on the remote repository  |
 | git branch -d <branchname\> | Delete a local branch.
 You need to have a different branch <br> currently checked out |

+Additional commands and information can be found in [this "simple guide"][git-simple-guide]
 ## FORD

 For details about the configuration or more explanation of the syntax, please refer to [the full documentation for FORD][ford-docs].